The Best Way to Cool Older Homes

 Cooking hot meals inside can add a lot of heat to your kitchen and the surrounding rooms.
 Summers are a good time to eat meals that require minimal cooking.
 Try to avoid baking whenever possible so that heat doesn’t escape from your oven.
 Barbecues are a great option for cooking hot meals without using your indoor kitchen.

 Alternative Cooling Systems

 Sometimes, ductwork can be added to an older home that lacks it.
 When this is not possible, there are still ways to install AC equipment.
 A ductless mini-split system can be added with only small holes drilled.
 You might wish to consider this type of system.

 Cooling Specialists You Can Rely On

 Black Lion Heating & Air Conditioning in Kirkland has been serving the heating, cooling, water heater, and electrical needs of Seattle area residents for more than 20 years.
-Our technicians are fully NATE-certified and ready to help with any installation, repair, or maintenance job.
+Our technicians are fully NATE-certified and ready to help with any furnace installation, AC repair, or preventative maintenance job.
 For your peace of mind, we’re fully licensed, bonded, and insured, and we’ll help you to keep your home comfortable.
 If you’d like to discuss cooling solutions for your older house, give us a call today.